ruby-cube/rue/packages/paravue/docs/reactivity-markers.md

 // being passed around (no reactive marker needed) doSomething(firstName)
 ```

-Note that the difference between `r$` and `nr` is purely cosmetic.
-They are the same function, which returns the `.value` value; the name difference simply allows the developer to see at a glance where reactive tracking is happening.

 The function calls can potentially be transformed to `.value` during build time.